 I studied both art and philosophy in college – way back when – and my life has been deeply marked by both disciplines ever since.
 This blogsite hosts the portfolio of my recent artwork (2003 – present).
 It contains primarily landscapes and figure drawings – as I love describing form in both settings.
-Most especially, I love describing light on these forms.
+Most especially, I love describing light in and on these forms.

 I live in Bruges, Belgium and am 64 years old.
 For the moment I don’t exhibit anywhere, except here, electronically.
 That’s the way it is for now and most likely will remain so.
-I have just completed a Masters degree in Philosophy at KULeuven, Belgium, so I spend my days reading, translating the non-dual philosophy of Douwe Tiemersma (Dutch to English) and painting.
+I have just completed a Masters degree in Philosophy at KULeuven, Belgium, so I spend my days reading philosophy, translating the non-dual philosophy of Douwe Tiemersma (Dutch to English) and painting.
 The work that is shown here is available for sale – unless noted otherwise.
 If you see something you like, please feel free to contact me.
 My prices are humbly-reasonable.

 Well, that’s my artistic hat, or at least one half of it.
 The other half is the mad scientist: I love experimenting with the materials traditionally used to render both form and light.
 The testament to that is my companion blogsite, atelierartisanal.com.
 It hosts the technical write-ups of my various experimentations.
 And they really are experiments because, if I do “x” to “y”, I often don’t know what exactly will happen.
 These experiments have included: the mixed technique, egg tempera, encaustic, silverpoint and fresco.